 New and amateur boxers often overlook the importance of boxing defense.
 They do tend to change their opinions after stepping into the ring for the first time.
-You can have all the offensive skills you want, without a good defense you will find it very hard to get past the first round.
+You can have all the offensive skills you want but without a good defense you will find it very hard to get past the first round.
 Boxing movement is the key to defense so if you have been practicing the movement exercises, the following information will help incorporate them into your defense;

 Alternative Arm Placement